rohitkumarworkhub-cpu/E-Commerce-Platform-Optimization/README.md

 Sample SQL queries for analyzing products, categories, pricing, and inventory trends.

+### User Acceptance Testing (UAT)

+Created and executed UAT test cases to validate that proposed platform improvements aligned with business requirements and stakeholder expectations.

 ### Business Insights

 Key findings and recommendations based on project analysis.